 At the end of each semester, the residence halls will close for winter or summer break.
-All residents must check out with their RA to review the condition of the room, and must vacate the residence hall by 6 p.m. on the closing date.
+All students must vacate the residence hall by 6 p.m. on the closing date.
 Students who are part of an athletic team or have a reason to stay beyond closing must submit the appropriate form in Wildcats Connect.
-At the end of the academic year or if they will be moving for the spring semester, in addition to completing a Room Condition Report, they must remove all items from their room and return their keys before departing campus.
+At the end of the academic year or if they will be moving for the spring semester, students must remove all items from their room and return their keys before departing campus.
 Students may also opt to do an express check-out, where they simply return their keys, however, they also agree that they will be held responsible for all room charges assessed.
 If you are departing campus after normal business hours, you can leave your keys with Campus Safety.